HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 19-24

 ### Description
-Structural elements to the garment silhouette for a cardigans (open sweaters)
+Structural elements to the garment silhouette of cardigans (i.e. open sweaters)

 ### Deliverables and results
 1. Neckline